 The claims procedure for the scheme is consistent with that already in place for other types of insurance claims under HSE policies.

-A claim should be lodged by or on behalf of the claimant with six calendar months of the assault.
+A claim should be lodged by or on behalf of the claimant within six calendar months.
 The various stages of procedure in such eventuality are: